Reingrabener Schiefer

 The Reingrabener Schiefer (other names Reingraben Shales, „Halobienschiefer“) is a lithostratigraphic unit, often described as independent geologic formation, or as a member of Lunz Formation.
 Reingraben shales are represented by black-brown or black, hard clayey shales and marly shales.
 Often contains spherosiderite nodules.

-Occurs in Alps and Carpathians.
-It preserves fossils dating back to the Triassic period.
+The Reingrabener Schiefer outcrop in the Alps and the Carpathians.
+It preserves fossils dated to the Triassic period.